johsteffens/tbman/README.md

 Likewise, you can not manage the same memory instance with different [dedicated managers](#anchor_multiple_managers).

-<a name="anchor_how_it_works"></a>
-## How it works

-<a name="anchor_block-pooling-layer"></a>
-### Block-Pooling-Layer with Tokens
-Tbman represents a dedicated management layer.
-It uses "conservative" memory pooling with multiple fixed size block-managers at a strategic size-distribution.
-Multiple pools are managed in a btree.
-When the client (your code) requests or returns small-medium sized memory instances, tbman dispatches/recollects pool memory accordingly without initiating system requests.
-System requests are executed infrequently to acquire a new pool or return an empty pool.
-This offloads the system manager significantly.
-Compared to always using system calls it can speed up overall processing and/or reduce fragmentation, particularly in programs where many small sized memory instances are used.

-Each memory instance is associated with an internal node controlled by tbman.
-The manager dedicates separate memory areas for node-control and user space (== memory space used by the client).
-The content of user space does not affect node management.
-Hence, specific software bugs such as using a dangling pointer (pointer to already collected memory) are less likely to mess up the manager itself and can be more easily tracked down.

-A special design feature is the combination of associative tokens with a special alignment scheme.
-It provides quick binding of memory address and manager-nodes.
-This method ensures very low latency for allocation and collection and it gives this manager its name: tbman = token-block-manager.

-When the client requests a large memory instance, where pooling would be wasteful, tbman falls back to using a direct system call.
-However, it [keeps track](#anchor_memory_tracking) of all memory.

 <a name="side_effects"></a>
 ## Side effects
 Below are some side effects you should be aware of.
 We believe they are tolerable for the vast majority of use cases.